mppmu/BoostFractor.jl/docs/src/3d_algorithms.md

 Arguments:
 * `bdry`:           SetupBoundaries object, containing all relevant geometrical information (disk positions, epsilon, etc).
 * `coords`:         CoordinateSystem object containing X, Y coordinates in real and K space
-* `wvgmodes`:       Waveguidemodes object containing important information for modes
+* `modes`:       Modes object containing important information for modes
 * `f`:              Frequency in Hz
 * `prop`:           Propagator function to use.
 Standard is `propagator()`
 * `reflect`:        If nothing (standar value), the axion-induced signal is computed.